cwe-ut/OptimizedPitRemoval/README.md

 The tool also allows users to mark specific depressions to be left unmodified by setting the lowest cell to have a value of No Data.
 This feature can be used to establish reservoirs as well as known drainage features such as storm sewer inlets.

+The approach used by this tool is based on work by Pierre Soille (Soille, Pierre.
+“Optimal removal of spurious pits in grid digital elevation models.”
+Water Resources Research 40, W12509 (2004): 1-9.).
+Some changes have been made to the published algorithm.
+More detailed information can be found in the Documentation folder of this project.

 About the tool
 --------------
 This tool consists of two parts.
 The pit removal tool itself is an executable code written in Visual Studio C++ 2010 which takes an ASCII DEM as an input and returns a hydrologically conditioned ASCII DEM as an output.
 This can be used via command line independently of ArcGIS.
 An ArcGIS 10.1 toolbox using Python contains a set of tools designed to facilitate the process of removing pits and delineating streams.